lykmapipo/mongoose-regex-search/README.md

 mongoose plugin to regex search on schema searchable fields.

-It support regex search in `primitives schema fields`, `array of primitives` and `single embeded doc fields`.
+It support regex search in `primitives schema fields`, `array of primitives`, `single embeded doc fields` and `array embeded doc fields`.

-**Note!: indexing searchable fields is highly advice to improve search performance**
+**Note!: indexing searchable fields is highly advice to improve search performance.
+This is left to your system specifics for query optimization.**

 ## Requirements